weewx/weewx/docs_src/quickstarts/git.md

 # Running WeeWX from a git repository

-Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from source without "installing" it first.
+Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a git repository without "installing" it first.
 This approach is perhaps most appropriate for developers, but it is also useful on older operating systems or on platforms with tight memory and/or storage constraints.

-This technique can be used to run from a clone of the WeeWX repository, or from a source directory expanded from a zip/tar file.
+This technique can also be used to run from a source directory expanded from a zip/tar file.

 Although you do not need root privileges to run WeeWX this way, you will need them to set up a daemon and, perhaps, to change device permissions.

 ## Install pre-requisites

-Before you run from source, you must install the pre-requisite Python and Python modules.
+Before starting, you must install the pre-requisite Python and Python modules.

 1. Ensure that Python 3.7 or later is installed.